Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Liberty has combined with its opponents to put up more than 60.5 points just once this year.
+- Liberty has combined with its opponents to score more than 60.5 points just once this year.

-- North Texas' games have gone over 60.5 points in two opportunities this season.
+- North Texas has combined with its opponents to score more than 60.5 points in two games this season.

-- The two teams combine to average 56.8 points per game, 3.7 less than the over/under in this contest.
+- The two teams combine to score 56.8 points per game, 3.7 less than the total in this contest.

-- These two squads combine to allow 51.7 points per game, 8.8 fewer than this contest's over/under.
+- This contest's over/under is 8.8 points above the 51.7 these two squads combine to surrender per game this season.

-- The average total in Flames games this season is 55.5, five points fewer than Saturday's over/under of 60.5 .
+- Flames games have an average total of 55.5 points this season, five fewer than Saturday's over/under.

 - The 60.5-point total for this game is 6.2 points below the 66.7 points per game average total in Mean Green games this season.